 If the affected lymph node produces pus (suppurates) and becomes large and/or painful, it may be necessary to drain the node.
 Draining the pus through a needle (aspiration) is preferred over making an incision.
 Usually one aspiration is sufficient to relieve discomfort.

 Antibiotics may be considered for severe or systemic disease.
-Reduction of lymph node size has been demonstrated with a 5-day course of azithromycin.
-Other antibiotics that have been considered effective include rifampin, ciprofloxacin, intramuscular gentamicin, trimethoprim/sulfamethoxazole.
+Faster reduction of lymph node size has been demonstrated with a 5-day course of azithromycin.
+Other antibiotics that have been considered effective include rifampin, ciprofloxacin, gentamicin, and trimethoprim/sulfamethoxazole.
 Bartonella henselae is generally resistant to penicillin, amoxicillin, and nafcillin.
-Doxycycline is the preferred medication for treating neuroretinitis.
-Effective antibiotic therapy for the complication of endocarditis should include an aminoglycoside prescribed for a minimum of 2 weeks.
+Doxycycline and rifampin in combination are the preferred medications for treating neuroretinitis.
+Effective antibiotic therapy for the complication of endocarditis should include an aminoglycoside prescribed for a minimum of 2 weeks followed by doxycycline or ceftriaxone for 6 weeks.

-The treatment of choice for Carrion's disease is administration of the antibiotic chloramphenicol (due to frequent, intercurrent infection with Salmonella).
-In some cases, appropriate alternatives may include doxycycline, other tetracyclines, or ampicillin.
-Antibiotic therapy may rapidly treat acute febrile illness associated with Carrion's disease and speed healing of chronic skin lesions.
+The treatment of choice for Oroya fever is administration of the antibiotic chloramphenicol (due to frequent, intercurrent infection with Salmonella).
+Ciprofloxacin has also been recommended.
+Antibiotic therapy may rapidly treat acute febrile illness associated with Oroya fever.
 Blood transfusions may be required to treat severe anemia.
+For antibiotic treatment of verruga peruana, rifampin and streptomycin are typically recommended.
 Other treatment for this disorder is symptomatic and supportive.

 Carrion’s disease may be prevented by avoiding the sandflies that transmit the bacterium to humans.
 Insect repellents, bed nets, and long-acting insecticides can help prevent exposure to these insects.

 A longer duration of treatment is recommended for immunocompromised patients and when the liver or other organs are involved.
-In patients with AIDS and bacillary angiomatosis, the primary choices of antibiotics include erythromycin, doxycycline, or more expensive drugs such as azithromycin, clarithromycin, or a fluoroquinolone.
+In patients with AIDS and bacillary angiomatosis, the primary choices of antibiotics are erythromycin or doxycycline.
 Doxycycline combined with rifampin is effective in patients with severe disease.
 An extended treatment if often required in these cases.

 Though the course of the disease can be far more severe and potentially life-threatening for immunocompromised patients, these patients typically experience full resolution of disease with appropriate antibiotic use and management of complications.
 The response of immunocompromised patients to antibiotics is significantly more dramatic than immunocompetent patients.
 Some researchers believe that less virulent strains tend to infect immunocompromised patients and are perhaps more antibiotic responsive.